victorkvarghese/react-native-feature-boilerplate/README.md

 3. Remove `.git` folder, `rm -rf .git`
 4. Use [React Native Rename](https://github.com/junedomingo/react-native-rename) to update project name `$ npx react-native-rename <newName>`
 5. Run `yarn` or `npm install` to install dependencies
-6. Install Pod dependencies using `cd ios/ && pod install && cd ..`

-7) Start the packager with `npm start`
+6) Start the packager with `npm start`
-8) Connect a mobile device to your development machine
+7) Connect a mobile device to your development machine
-9) Run the test application:
+8) Run the test application:

 - On Android:
   - Run `react-native run-android`